 Halls Island, on Lake Malbena, is within the Walls of Jerusalem National Park – part of the TWWHA and the Tasmanian Wilderness National Heritage place.
 The area, known for its wild rivers, remoteness, biodiversity, scenic beauty and cultural values, is popular with bushwalkers and anglers.

-A permit application was lodged by Wild Drake Pty Ltd in October 2018 to use and develop Halls Island for luxury tourist accommodation, with guests accessing the site by helicopter.
+Wild Drake Pty Ltd proposes to use and develop Halls Island for luxury tourist accommodation, with guests accessing the site by helicopter.

 EPBC Act challenge